gd-programming/gd.docs/docs/reference.md

 ### Secrets

 To interact with the Geometry Dash API you need a 11 character long string called `secret`.
-As of 2.1 there are `${x}` secrets that are currently known of.
+As of 2.1 there are `4` secrets that are currently known of.

 | Secret | type | Usage |
 |:-------|:-----|:------|